ggicci/httpin/README.md

 - [x] Compose an input struct by embedding struct fields
 - [x] Builtin directive `required` to tag a field as **required**
 - [x] Register custom directive executors to extend the ability of field resolving, see directive [required](./required.go) as an example and think about implementing your own directives like `trim`, `to_lowercase`, `base58_to_int`, etc.
-- [x] Easy integrations with popular Go web frameworks and other useful packages
+- [x] Easily integrating with popular Go web frameworks and packages

 ## Sample User Defined Input Structs